interactivereport/SpaceSequest/README.md

 Mouse_brain_FixedFrozen,~/Data/Sample2_Fixed
 ```

-Run the pipeline:
+Once the configuration files (`config.yml` and `sampleMeta.csv`) are completed, execute the pipeline using the following command:
 ```
 visiumhd ~/Data/config.yml
 ```

 ### 2.2 CosMx

-First, download a public dataset from NanoString website.
-Here we chose the [Human Frontal Cortex FFPE](https://nanostring.com/products/cosmx-spatial-molecular-imager/ffpe-dataset/human-frontal-cortex-ffpe-dataset/) data.
+First, download a public dataset from the NanoString website.
+In this example, we use the [Human Frontal Cortex FFPE](https://nanostring.com/products/cosmx-spatial-molecular-imager/ffpe-dataset/human-frontal-cortex-ffpe-dataset/) dataset.

 In the 'DOWNLOAD DATA' section, we chose 'Basic Data Files' to download.
-After decompressing the `flatFiles.zip` file, we will see the following input files under folder `S3`.
+After decompressing the `flatFiles.zip` file, we will see the following input files located in the `S3` directory.
 Run `gunzip S3/*` to unzip all files inside.

 ```
 ~/S3/